leoelicos/ingre/README.md

 # ingre

-_From recipe to ingredient_

 https://ingre.herokuapp.com/

-Recipes are traditionally based on ingredients. ingre takes the opposite approach - choose recipes and immediately shop for ingredients.
+Recipes are traditionally based on ingredients. ingre takes the opposite - ingredients are based on recipes.

 ## tech